Ariefbustillo/Volleyball/README.md

 - SECRET_KEY

 ## Gotchas
-Currently the User table is not automated, so you will need to manually create that to run the app properly
+Currently table creation is not automated, so you will need to manually create them to run the app properly